Brilliant Chang: Publicity

 Although the police brought no charges against Chang in relation to Kempton's death, the publicity from the inquest was ultimately fatal to his business.
 The combination of drug taking and the implication of inter-racial sex between white women and a Chinese man reflected popular worries about "white slavery" that were current at the time, fueled by press reporting and novels like Sax Rohmer's Fu-Manchu series which had been published since 1913 and featured a Chinese villain based in Limehouse.
-Chang easily was cast in the role of the evil Chinese opium mastermind of the popular imagination.
+Chang was easily cast in the role of the evil Chinese opium mastermind of the popular imagination.

 In May 1922, just two months after Kempton's death, the film Cocaine was released which told the tale of a girl from the country who becomes a cocaine addict in London, helped by a Chinese dealer.
 Publicity from the distributors reported that they had been "snowed under" with interest and promised "If you're down in the mouth, dull, depressed and feel like nothing on earth, take a dose of COCAINE It will 'buck up' your box-office receipts.
 It will drive away depression."

 In 1925, Sax Rohmer's Yellow Shadows was published which featured a Chinese villain by the name of Burma Chang, which it has been suggested was based on Brilliant Chang.